fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 >
 > &mdash; Alan Watts, _This Is It and Other Essays on Zen and Spiritual Experience_

-Let's say we have a function `hexToRgb` that converts a hex color string to a RGB value.
+Let's say we have a function `hexToRgb` that converts a hex color string to an RGB value.
 The implementation of `hexToRgb` is unimportant.
 We're only interested in the type signature.
-`hexToRgb` takes a string (the hex color value) and returns a `Result` with an error string or a RGB representation:
+`hexToRgb` takes a string (the hex color value) and returns a `Result` with an error string or an RGB representation:

 ```
 hexToRgb : String -> Result String (Int, Int, Int)